 - A system for monitoring the agricultural, environmental, or economic benefits of soil health practices;

 - A state soil health inventory and platform;

 - Other programs the department deems appropriate or necessary.

-Before establishing a system, inventory and platform, or program, the department must provide public notice and afford the public an opportunity to submit written comments.
+Before establishing a program, the department must provide public notice and afford the public an opportunity to submit written comments.

 The department may also:

-- Provide grants, loans, and other resources to perform soil health activities; and
+- Provide grants, loans, and other resources to eligible entities to perform soil health activities; and

 - Cooperate and collaborate with other people.